Jay-uw/meta-ads-health-dashboard/README.md

 ### 💡 Actionable Insights
 Quickly identify underperforming areas, optimize resource allocation, and improve campaign efficiency with clear, color-coded visuals.

+### 💬 Health Score Explanation:
+The health score is based on two main factors:

+Cost per Result (CPR) → 60% of the score

+Results achieved → 40% of the score

+In simple terms, the system prioritizes keeping a low CPR over getting a higher number of results.
+So even if a campaign performs well in results, if its cost per result is high, its overall health score will go down.

 ---

 ## 🎯 Who It’s For